School of Pharmacy and Graduate School of Pharmaceutical Sciences

 Meng W.S., Gallaher, T.K., von Grafenstein, H. and Haworth, I.S.
 1996. 'sequence Dependent Conformational Motion of a Peptide Bound to a Class I MHC Molecule.'
 Protein and Peptide Letters, vol. 3, No. 1, 51-58.

-Human Physiology and Pathology II: Hematology and Immunology (Coursemaster)
+Human Physiology and Pathophysiology: Hematology and Immunology (coordinator)

 Drug Mechanisms and Actions